tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

     use it with a mac
   - and there is the Wifi version

-- its simple and runs fast; suitable for scenarios where the details of tranmissisons don't matter/the emphasis is not on that, for example, routing
+- **TODO** its simple and runs fast; suitable for scenarios where the details of tranmissisons don't matter/the emphasis is not on that, for example, routing

 .. - there are actually, there are radios, which contain the transmitters and receivers and there is the radio medium...need to use compatible...some examples